mohsenasadi501/DataStructureAlgorithm/README.md

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/chaining.png" alt="chaining.png" width="482">

-**2- OpenAddressing**:  In this method, we do not insert duplicated data in the Linked List, we store them in an Array itself.
+**2- Open Addressing**:  In this method, we do not insert duplicated data in the Linked List, we store them in an Array itself.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/linearprobing.png" alt="linearprobing.png" width="455">

 In this method, we increment 1 each time that the item is full to find an empty item.
-As the image shows if these clusters happen we should search for free items past 3 previous items and have cost, another method is to use
+As the image shows if these clusters happen we should search for free items past 3 previous items and have cost, another method is to use.

  **Quadratic Probing**

 ![linearprobing.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/quadraticprobing.png)